 Spicy Courgette Fritters

-- 2 smallish courgettes - grated
+- 2 smallish courgettes or one medium large - grated

 - 2 spring onions - sliced

 - 1 large egg (I used a duck egg)